Rob-P-Smith/JQsim/README.md

 ## Phase 5:
 &#x2705;Ensure control gates apply correctly across superposition system states when multiple gates are applied, preserving
 both amplitude and phase of each qubit.
-&#x2705; ***Currently Working*** Implement QFT as a black-box/oracle callable on a register of qubits which have a user prepared input state and Fourier Transformed output state.    &#x274C;Implement simulations measurement of each qubit and implement measurement of single qubit and cast result into
+&#x2705;Implement QFT as a black-box/oracle callable on a register of qubits which have a user prepared input state and Fourier Transformed output state.
+&#x274C; ***Currently Working*** Implement simulations measurement of each qubit and implement measurement of single qubit and cast result into
 a classical bit.
 &#x274C;Implement deriving expectation values for the whole system upon simulated system collapse.